 - Genes: Most often, people lose excess hair because hair loss runs in their families.
 In such cases, it’s called pattern hair loss and it affects both men and women.
 Your genes also decide at what age you start losing hair.
 They’re also responsible for pattern baldness, which is common in men and can begin as early as puberty; pattern baldness is characterized by hair thinning, bald patches, and a receding hairline.

 - Hormones: Hormonal changes are also often responsible for hair loss.
 This is most common in women during pregnancy, after childbirth, and when menopause begins.
-Any problems with the thyroid gland, which is responsible for the production of many of the hormones in your body,
+Any problems with the thyroid gland, which is responsible for the production of many of the hormones in your body, may also result in hair loss.

 - Infections: Scalp infections like ringworm infections may lead to hair loss.
 If you notice excessive hair loss accompanied by scaly patches, it’s a good idea to visit your dermatologist.